Subway Wars: Reception

 Maury Povich's inclusion was met with mixed reception.

 "Subway Wars" was met with positive reviews from critics, who praised the episode's premise, comedy, and overall plot.
 Povich's inclusion was met with mixed reception.
 The episode was somewhat poorly received on social media.
-Screen Rant's Mariana Fernandes noted it was one of the higher rated episodes of the season on IMDb.
+Screen Rants Mariana Fernandes noted it was one of the higher rated episodes of the season on IMDb.
 Donna Bowman from The A.V.
 Club gave the episode a B+ rating.
 Bowman praised the chaotic nature of the episode's plot and liked the episode's humor and the various running gags, although she criticized the degree of which Povich appeared.
 In contrast, Tiana Flores from Screen Rant praised Povich, opining that the more he appeared, the funnier the joke became.

 Robert Canning of IGN gave the episode a rating of 9 out of 10.
 Canning praised the episode for continuing various plotlines, noting that it easily could have avoided furthering the plot.
 DeAnn Welker of Television Without Pity gave the episode a B+ score.
 The Atlantics Lindsey Bahr opined that the episode was "mostly silly, occasionally amusing, and surprisingly clever."
 Writing for Uproxx, Alan Sepinwall felt "Subway Wars" was significantly better than the previous episode, believing that while "Unfinished" was disappointing, "Subway Wars" left him feeling "pleasantly surprised".
 For her work on the episode, director Pamela Fryman was nominated for Outstanding Directing for a Comedy Series at the 63rd Primetime Emmy Awards.
 She lost the award to Michael Spiller for his work on the Modern Family episode "Halloween".